Will Medicare cover Abdominoplasty and Skin Reduction Surgery?

 Medically Indicated Plastic Surgery and MBS rebate changes

-That’s because cosmetic surgery is NOT covered by Medicare.
+This is because cosmetic surgery is NOT covered by Medicare.

 Nor is most Cosmetic Plastic Surgery covered by private Health Insurance Companies such as BUPA, AIH, Australian Unity, NIB and other recognised Australian health funds.

-However, some Plastic Surgery procedures are corrective or restorative in nature, such as skin reduction after Bariatric Surgery or lifestyle changes resulting in significant skin folds after attaining weight loss.
+However, some Plastic Surgery procedures are corrective or restorative in nature, such as skin reduction after Bariatric Surgery or lifestyle changes resulting in significant skin folds after weight loss.

 Specialist Plastic Surgeons usually perform both COSMETIC and/or CORRECTIVE/RECONSTRUCTIVE Plastic Surgery.

-A Corrective Plastic Surgery procedure might be skin reduction of excess skin folds post-obesity (arms, stomach, thighs), breast reduction to reduce back pain/neck pain and shoulder pain, corrective Rhinoplasty/Septoplasty, Eyelid Surgery for severe ptosis, Breast Lift for ptosis after pregnancy or weight loss, and other similar procedures.
+While a Corrective Plastic Surgery procedure might be skin reduction of excess skin folds post-obesity (arms, stomach, thighs), breast reduction to reduce back pain/neck pain and shoulder pain, corrective Rhinoplasty/Septoplasty, Eyelid Surgery for severe ptosis, Breast Lift for ptosis after pregnancy or weight loss, and other similar procedures.

-These MBS items may be changing on 1 November 2018 – if you were previously covered, you may no longer be eligible.
+These MBS items may be changing on 1 November 2018.
+If you were previously covered, you may no longer be eligible.